hbamov/rent-a-car/readme.txt

 make_reservation.php - if the reservation is successful the ajax data is sent here and the SQL inserts are done reserved.html - form where you select different filters reservations.php - these filters are send with POST here and the result is shown in table

+## Installation

+Start a php server in the folder